madxnl/dodo-ui/README.md

 # Changelog

+## [0.37.0]

+- Changed color variables, 'warn' is now 'warning' and '-rgb-' vars were removed
+- Added initial support for dark mode with useTheme

 ## [0.36.0]

-- New components: SimpleSelect, Form, FormItem, Modal, Textarea and updated TextInput
+- Added new components: SimpleSelect, Form, FormItem, Modal, Textarea and updated TextInput

 ## [0.35.0]